Harshith-Reddy11/Harshith-Reddy11/README.md

 I’m a passionate student with a love for **Machine Learning**, creative problem-solving, and modern web technologies.
 My journey is all about exploring, experimenting, and empowering ideas through code and curiosity.

-- 📚 Currently mastering ML frameworks and deepening my knowledge in data science.
+- 📚 Currently mastering  Machine Learning(ML) frameworks and deepening my knowledge in data science.
 - 💡 Always eager to tackle new challenges and share my discoveries.
 - 🧠 Believer in lifelong learning and collaborative innovation.